Why I Bough an iPhone Vs. Any Google Device

 THOSE WHO SAY NO

 John Sculley came to mind as a corporate wizard who doesn’t get what Apple is.
 It is a culture and a mindset that just isn’t GE or Pepsi or your standard fortune 100 company.
-They need to keep Cook in place to keep things together, but they need a creative genius who will keep the juices flowing and create the next iSomething.
+They need to keep Cook in place to keep things together, but will need an actual creative genius who will keep the juices flowing and create the next iSomething.
 Otherwise, short the stock and move along.
+Tim Cook is boring and will try to tread water, but will likely lead the company down the Political Correctness and climate drain of boredom and safety rather than innovation.
+He seems more worried about diversity and the culture of appeasing political groups or his interests rather than how Jobs ran the company.

 OTHER COMMENTS